Link Prediction with Untrained Message Passing Layers: Introduction

-In our theoretical analysis we establish a direct connection between untrained message passing layers and path based measures.
-Path based methods and measures can capture the indirect connection strength between node pairs nodes in the absence of a direct link connecting the nodes.
-Consequently, path based measures and methods have been widely used in traditional link prediction methods \cite{martinez2016survey, kumar2020link} and also play a key role in the state of the art methods \cite{zhu2021neural,zhang2018link}.
-Our theoretical analysis is based on the assumption that initial node features are orthonormal which covers widely used initialization schemes such as as one-hot encodings and high dimensional random features, and also holds approximately for many empirical data sets with high dimensional features.
+Our theoretical analysis relies on the assumption that initial node features are orthonormal which covers widely used initialization schemes such as as one-hot encodings and high dimensional random features, and also holds approximately for many empirical data sets with high dimensional features.
 Hence, our theoretical findings also provide new insights into the effectiveness of the widely used initialization schemes of one-hot encodings and high dimensional random features in graph representation learning.
-Our results show that untrained versions of message passing layers are highly amenable to theoretical analysis and hence could potentially serve as an general ansatz for the theoretical analysis of GNNs in settings beyond link prediction.
+More generally our results show that untrained versions of message passing layers are highly amenable to theoretical analysis and hence could potentially serve as a general ansatz for the theoretical analysis of GNNs including settings beyond link prediction.

-We have structured the remainder of the paper as follows: In Section \ref{section: Related Work and Motivation}, we summarize related works on untrained and simplified GNNs.
-Section \ref{section: mpnn architecture} introduces the untrained message passing architectures that form the basis of our investigation.
-Here, we further provide a theoretical analysis of these layers from the perspective of node similarity measures that account both for node features and the graph topology.
-Section \ref{section: experiments and results} details the experimental setup and results.
-Finally, in Section \ref{section: conclusion} we present our conclusions and highlight the potential for future work.